-@ Maximum & Minimum of PV01 for the year as disclosed above is based on risk data as at the end of every month and relates to an increase of 100 basis points.
+@ For the current year, Maximum & Minimum of PV01 as disclosed above is based on daily risk data and relates to an increase of 100 basis points.
+Previous year Maximum & Minimum of PV01 is based on risk data as at the end of every month and relates to an increase of 100 basis points.